 Disabled badge holders can park in any of the designated disabled spaces (on-street or within car parks) without time limit and in any other pay and display parking spaces, free for up to 3 hours, provided a valid time badge is displayed correctly.
 The badge must be displayed with the side showing the expiry date and serial number and not the photograph side.

 Park Mark Award

 The Park Mark award is an initiative of the Association of Chief Police Officers (ACPO) and managed by the British Parking Association.
-The scheme is designed to recognise the owners of car park facilities who have introduced effective measures that help to deter criminal activity and anti-social behaviour in order to reduce the instances and fear of crime in their car parks.
+The scheme is designed to recognize the owners of car park facilities who have introduced effective measures that help to deter criminal activity and anti-social behavior in order to reduce the instances and fear of crime in their car parks.
 Measures include the use of CCTV, improved lighting and regular patrols by parking attendants to help to create a safe and secure environment.
 The council has been awarded the Park Mark award for 22 of its car parks and work is progressing to improve other car parks in order that they also meet the criteria.

 Two key points to remember from the Customer Charter displayed in the car parks, that contribute to reducing the potential for crime are ensuring that you the driver:

 - Place your valuable items out of sight, preferably in the boot of the vehicle.